ERICXUCHI/ChineseChess/README.md

 # ChineseChess
-This is a Java project of ChineseChess based on JavaFX, with a beautiful GUI.
+This is a Java project of ChineseChess based on JavaSwing, with a beautiful GUI.
 ChessGameFrame.java is the launcher.